- The Best Organic Cat Food

 Organic peas, barley, oatmeal and brown rice

-The main protein source is organic, free-range chicken, boosted by a ‘superfood’ blend of flaxseed, cranberries and coconut oil, then topped off with peas, barley, oatmeal and brown rice.
-The result is a delicious organic dry cat food kibble that is gentle on your cat’s tum and is fortified with taurine, vitamins and minerals to keep them in tip-top, natural condition.
+The main protein is organic, free-range chicken, boosted by a ‘superfood’ blend of flaxseed, cranberries and coconut oil, then topped off with peas, barley, oatmeal and brown rice.
+The result is a delicious organic dry cat food kibble that is gentle on your cat’s tum and is fortified with taurine, minerals and vitamins to keep them in tip-top, natural condition.

 Organic vegetables incl. pea, potato and beet pulp